signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 	* Instead of passing in the `tuneLength` parameter like earlier, use `expand.grid()` to create a grid with `n.trees` set to 500, `shrinkage` set to `10^seq(-3, 0, 1)`, `interaction.depth` set to `1:3`, and `n.minobsinnode` set to `seq(10, 50, 10)`.

-* With the optimal values of the hyperparameters determined with `train()`, call `gbm()` on the data directly with 5000 trees instead of 500 and with `cv.folds=3`.
-(The `gbm()` algorithm will automatically use 3-fold cross-validation to estimate the test error.)
+* With the optimal values of the hyperparameters determined with `train()`, run `train()` again and tune only the value of `n.tree`, trying values from 500 to 5000 in steps of 5000.
 Compare the minimum RMSE to previously obtained RMSEs for other models.

-[^kuhn]: See Ben Kuhn's [comments](http://www.benkuhn.net/gbm) on gradient boosting.

-[^hyp]: See [StackExchange](http://stats.stackexchange.com/questions/25748/what-are-some-useful-guidelines-for-gbm-parameters) for a brief overview of tuning `gbm()` hyperparameters.

 Multivariate adaptive regression splines
 ========================================